M-L-Ml/sourcegit/docs/MVVM_Violation_Issue.md

 # MVVM Violation Issue

-## 1st Issue: ViewModel Instantiation of View Controls Violates MVVM in Avalonia
+### 1st Issue: ViewModel Instantiation of Avalonia.Controls Violates MVVM

 ### Problem Statement

-In several places within the codebase (see the list below), ViewModels directly instantiate or reference View controls (e.g., `new Views.NameHighlightedTextBlock(...)`).
+In several places within the codebase, ViewModels directly instantiate or reference controls from the Avalonia.Controls assembly, such as `MenuItem`, `ContextMenu`, and others (e.g., `new MenuItem(...)`, `new ContextMenu(...)`).
+This also includes previous cases like `new Views.NameHighlightedTextBlock(...)`.
 This practice violates the MVVM (Model-View-ViewModel) pattern, which is fundamental to Avalonia and similar UI frameworks.
 MVVM dictates that ViewModels should not know about or manipulate View/UI elements directly.

+#### Concrete Examples in Codebase

+Below are some ViewModel methods that instantiate Avalonia.Controls:
+- `Welcome.CreateContextMenu`
+- `CommitDetail.CreateChangeContextMenu`
+- `WorkingCopy.CreateContextMenuForStagedChanges`
+- `Launcher.CreateContextForWorkspace`
+- `Repository.CreateContextMenuForCustomAction`, `CreateContextMenuForRemoteBranch`, `CreateContextMenuForExternalTools`, `CreateContextMenuForGitLFS`, `CreateContextMenuForLocalBranch`, `CreateContextMenuForTag`, `CreateContextMenuForRemote`, `CreateContextMenuForWorktree`, `CreateContextMenuForBranchSortMode`, `CreateContextMenuForHistoriesPage`, `CreateContextMenuForGitFlow`, `CreateContextMenuForSubmodule`
+- `StashesPage.MakeContextMenu`, `MakeContextMenuForChange`
+- `Histories.MakeContextMenu`, `FillCurrentBranchMenu`
+- `App.Commands.cs` (custom command logic referencing controls)

+This is not an exhaustive list, but shows the pattern is widespread.

 ### Why This is a Problem